davidtreth/taklow-kernewek/README.txt

-    there are a range of Cornish texts available at the website http://www.chianyeth.com/index.php?title=Texts) www.kernewegva.com/tekstow.html (Solempnyta - Benjamin Bruch) www.learncornishlanguage.co.uk (Lord of the Rings translation by Jerry Sethir) www.kesva.org/free-books-to-download (Example sentences from Skeul an Yeth 1 - Wella Brown + Kesva an Taves Kernewek/Cornish Language Board)
+    there are a range of Cornish texts available at the website http://www.chianyeth.com/index.php?title=Texts) www.kernewegva.com/tekstow.html (Solempnyta - Benjamin Bruch)

+www.learncornishlanguage.co.uk (Lord of the Rings translation by Jerry Sethir) this has been edited to remove footnotes that are included at the original webpage, and to convert quote characters from typographic apostrophes and quotes to standard ASCII single and double quote characters.

+www.kesva.org/free-books-to-download (Example sentences from Skeul an Yeth 1 -
+    Wella Brown + Kesva an Taves Kernewek/Cornish Language Board)